 You can edit all your pages in the following way:

-- Descriptions for the contents page: Descriptions for the „Contents“ page can be edited via „Options“.
+Descriptions for the Overview can be edited via „Options“.
 You should definitely give your pages short titles because otherwise the layer above the chapter would be empty.
 This title will also be seen in the mouse-over text for the page „Website-References“.